What Is Auto Insurance for Non-owners?

 Frequently borrowing automobiles:

-If you don’t have your own coverage and frequently borrow cars, you might want to think about getting a non-owner insurance policy.
+If you don’t have your coverage and frequently borrow cars, you might want to think about getting a non-owner insurance policy.
 Find out more about car insurance for rented vehicles.

 Using a car-sharing service: